michael-s-marshall/global_accounts/09_longitudinal_clustering_markdown.md

 sector I apply and extend GCKM to housing association balance sheet data from 2017-2021.
-I extend GCKM by taking the random effects from two depednent variables - gearing and EBITDA MRI%, both with a two degree orthogonal polynomial for financial year - and also applying k-medoids as it less sensitive to the outliers that are present in the long-tailed EBITDA MRI% distribution.
-Nonetheless, four outlier organisations are removed due to their extreme EBITDA MRI%, which when included cause clusters to emerge made up of single organisations.
+I extend GCKM by taking the random effects from two depednent variables - gearing and EBITDA MRI%, both with a two degree orthogonal polynomial for financial year - and then applying k-means.
+The analysis is conducted on the dataset used for the EBITDA MRI % longitudinal regression, and therefore five outlier housing associations are removed.

 ## Data preparation